ArmandMosescu/Bandgap-IP-Design-using-SKY130-technology-node-VSD/README.md

 # Bandgap-IP-Design-using-SKY130-technology-node
-Designed a bandgap reference circuit and implemented with the SKY130 technology
+Designed a bandgap reference circuit and implemented it with the SKY130 technology